Trezor Model T Review 2026

 Ledger puts your private keys inside a certified secure element chip - the same technology protecting credit cards and passports.
 These chips are designed to resist physical tampering.
 Sounds great, right?
 The catch: you cannot see the code running inside.
 It is proprietary.
 You are trusting that Ledger and their chip supplier did not make mistakes or leave backdoors.

 Trezor flips this around.
 No secure element chip at all.
 Instead, they publish every line of code.
 The philosophy is that if thousands of security researchers can examine your code, vulnerabilities get found and fixed before bad actors exploit them.
-I have seen this work in practice - the Trezor GitHub shows active discussion and rapid patching.
+The public Trezor GitHub history confirms this in practice: active community discussion, disclosed vulnerabilities, and rapid firmware patching are all part of the documented record.

 The Honest Downsides: